 For generations of Black people in America, the decision to take a road trip came with some heavy baggage.
 During the Jim Crow era and even today, stopping at the wrong place for food, lodgings or even fuel could put Black lives in danger.
 The Negro Motorist Green Book published by Victor H. Green between 1936 and 1966 gave African Americans and other nonwhites a guide to finding safe havens, places owned by Blacks and some whites where they could get a room, a meal, gasoline or other services without encountering racial hatred.

 “My mother has an original copy of one of the Green Books.
 We turned it into a poster for our dinner events,” says Adrian Lindsay, one of the founders of the Green Book Supper Club.
 The North Carolina bartender and his chef friend, Ricky Moore started hosting pop-up dinners this year.
 They envisioned a welcoming atmosphere where people from diverse backgrounds could enjoy each other’s company, good food and enlightening conversations about the Green Book and Black culinary history.

 “Adrian and I both have spent a lot of time in the business working at local functions.
-It’s always just a few of us at these food events,” says Moore, the owner of two Saltbox Seafood Joints in Durham.
-He and Lindsay decided to take action on their mutual desire to see African-Americans in the food, wine and hospitality professions get the recognition they deserve.
+It’s always just a few of us at these food events,” says Moore, the owner of two Saltbox Seafood Joints in Durham, North Carolina.
+He and Lindsay decided to take action on their mutual desire to see African Americans in the food, wine and hospitality professions get the recognition they deserve.
 “There are a lot of professionals not being showcased.
 We cannot sit back and wait for others to recognize us,” says Lindsay.

 Taking Back Ownership of Black Contributions